<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 Indian teen eating

-Starting the day with a healthy breakfast sets the tone for how your teen will feel, think, and perform for the rest of the day.
-The right foods give them steady energy, sharper focus, and better mood balance, all essential for growing bodies and minds.
-By including nutrient-dense options like oats, eggs, chillas, smoothies, and fruits, you help your teen develop healthy habits and a strong foundation for the future.
+Starting the day with a healthy breakfast for teens sets the tone for how they will feel, think, and perform for the rest of the day.
+The right foods provide steady energy, sharper focus, and better mood balance, all of which are essential for growing bodies and minds.
+By including nutrient-dense options such as oats, eggs, chillas, smoothies, fruits, and other wholesome breakfast ideas for teens, parents can help build healthy eating habits that last.

 The views expressed are that of the expert alone.